dotnet/AspNetDocs/aspnet/web-pages/videos/introduction/5-minute-introduction-to-aspnet-web-pages.md

 ---
 uid: web-pages/videos/introduction/5-minute-introduction-to-aspnet-web-pages
 title: "5 Minute Introduction to ASP.NET Web Pages | Microsoft Docs"
+description: This page provides a video that is a 5 minute introduction to ASP.Net web pages and shows how to use a starter site template in WebMatrix to build a site.
 author: rick-anderson
 description: ""
 ms.author: riande